shreyash0019/librarymanagerPro/README.md

   }
   ```

-6️⃣ Apply database migrations:
+6⃣ Apply database migrations:
 ```sh
 python manage.py makemigrations
 python manage.py migrate
 ```

-7️⃣ Create an admin user:
+7⃣ Create a superuser (admin) with a **unique email**:
 ```sh
 python manage.py createsuperuser
 ```
+- The system **enforces unique email IDs for admins**, preventing duplicate registrations.
+- If an email is already registered, an error will be shown.

-8️⃣ Run the development server:
+8⃣ Run the development server:
 ```sh
 python manage.py runserver
 ```

-9️⃣ Open the app in your browser:
+9⃣ Open the app in your browser:
 ```
 http://127.0.0.1:8000/
 ```